PoisotLab/ms_network_prediction/manuscript.md

 low-predictability consequences [@Burkle2013PlaInt] for our planet's ecology.
-Therefore, our field needs a conceptual path forward toward models that enable prediction (for the present) and forecasting (for the future) of species interactions and the networks they form which accounts for their spatial and temporal variation [@McCann2007ProBio; @Seibold2018NecMul].
+Therefore, our field needs a conceptual path forward toward models that enable prediction (for the present) and forecasting (for the future) of species interactions and the networks they form, which accounts for their spatial and temporal variation [@McCann2007ProBio; @Seibold2018NecMul].
 For example, in disease ecology, predicting potential hosts of novel disease [*e.g.* wildlife hosts of betacoronaviruses; @Becker2020PreWil;